 Program Structure

 The program requires that 4 courses be taken, each taking 2 weeks of study time.
-The program will take about 60 hours to complete.
+In total, program will take about 60 hours to complete.
+It spans 8 weeks of learning, with 1 one-week break between courses.

 The Landscape Level Forest Modeling program is offered in the Fall session each year (October – December).
 Students may register and complete all courses in one session or spread out the course (in order of prerequisite requirements) over a 2-year time frame.